totaking/Docs-1/en-us/Development/[English]-Contract-Security-Considerations.md

 ## Compiler Bug

-First, you must understand the bugs in the Solidity compiler itself, and try to avoid problematic compiler versions or problematic usage.
-Solidity compiler bug list: https://solidity.readthedocs.io/en/latest/bugs.html .
+First, you must understand the bugs of the Solidity compiler itself, and try to avoid the version of the compiler in question or the use of the problem.
+Solidity compiler bug list: https://solidity.readthedocs.io/en/latest/bugs.html.

 ## Standard Contract Development Process